The real reason for your child’s social worry and how to manage it

 Furthermore, showing a child pictures of the people watching them and discussing what they might do that day or night is a great way to verbally coach them through the situational needs they might have.

-Instead, my daughter typically chooses to “bond” with others.
+Instead of hugging, as a toddler my oldest daughter typically choose to “bond” with others.
 This is where she extends and finger to touch the other person’s finger.
 It gives her her own personal space while still recognizing the other person.
 It was something we taught her, but what she has decided she prefers.

 Get my free parenting and family mini series!